Leah has been short-listed and placed in various competitions and prizes for her poetry, flash fiction and short stories.

 She then went on to become the runner-up in the Women's Poetry Competition 2019 by Poetry Book Society & Mslexia.
 Judge, Malika Booker said: "Gold Divers’ feels mythical, fresh and strange.
 I was completely seduced by this epic and folkloric sequence."

 Leah has also had work published by Ink, Sweat & Tears and in the Aldeburgh Poetry Festival Herrings Anthology.
-Most recently, she was long-listed for the Queen Mary Wasafiri New Writing Prize 2019.
+Most recently, she was long-listed for the Queen Mary Wasafiri New Writing Prize 2019, The Emma Press Poetry Pamphlet Competition 2020, and short-listed for Norwich Theatre's 'Ghost Light' Competition 2020.

 Leah has performed at Afterbirth Poetry Festival 2019 and at various open-mic events in Norwich.